"Children of the night! Shut up!"

 - In Conan The Barbarian, the vulture that tries to eat Conan when he's nailed to the Tree of Woe sounds like some type of seagull, which is doubly wrong because Conan is biting its neck and it shouldn't be able to vocalize at all.

-- There's an odd scene in one of the Evil Dead films in which Ash hears a series of weird noises that segue between animal-like snorting, ambiguous screeching, and vaguely-mechanical sounds.
+- There's an odd scene in Evil Dead 2 in which Ash hears a series of weird noises that segue between animal-like snorting, ambiguous screeching, and vaguely-mechanical sounds.
 The overall impression is that a carnivorous locomotive is circling the place.

 - The titular Anaconda on occasion hisses.
 But if injured or in pursuit of our heroes, it will squeal and wail.